khush31/Canteen-System/README.md

 We welcome the developer community to work their magic through it!

-P.S: This is a personal project and is quite new so the code may be very ugly so sorry for the inconviences :P
+P.S: This is a personal project and is quite new so the code may be very ugly so sorry for the inconveniences :P